DirkTheDaring/px-api-client-internal-go/docs/StopContainerRequest.md

 NewStopContainerRequestWithDefaults instantiates a new StopContainerRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetOverruleShutdown

+`func (o *StopContainerRequest) GetOverruleShutdown() bool`

+GetOverruleShutdown returns the OverruleShutdown field if non-nil, zero value otherwise.

+### GetOverruleShutdownOk

+`func (o *StopContainerRequest) GetOverruleShutdownOk() (*bool, bool)`

+GetOverruleShutdownOk returns a tuple with the OverruleShutdown field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOverruleShutdown

+`func (o *StopContainerRequest) SetOverruleShutdown(v bool)`

+SetOverruleShutdown sets OverruleShutdown field to given value.

+### HasOverruleShutdown

+`func (o *StopContainerRequest) HasOverruleShutdown() bool`

+HasOverruleShutdown returns a boolean if a field has been set.

 ### GetSkiplock